VUEngine/vuengine.github.io/documentation/tutorial/pong-disk.md

 }
 ```

 [Actors](/documentation/api/class-actor/) are not necessarily ready to be manipulated immediately after they are instantiated since whether or not the have, by that point in time, all their [Components](/documentation/api/class-component/) attached to them depends on whether the [Stage](/documentation/api/class-stage/) is configure to defer their initialization over time or not.
-[VUEngine](https://github.com/VUEngine/VUEngine-Core) supports deferred initialization in order to reduce the chances of hicups during gameplay due to the load on the CPU when creating [Actors](/documentation/api/class-actor/) with many [Components](/documentation/api/class-component/) attached to them.
+[VUEngine](https://github.com/VUEngine/VUEngine-Core) supports deferred initialization in order to reduce the chances of hiccups during gameplay due to the load on the CPU when creating [Actors](/documentation/api/class-actor/) with many [Components](/documentation/api/class-component/) attached to them.

 So, the way in which the engine tells the game that an [Actor](/documentation/api/class-actor/) has been completely configured and can be manipulated is through the call to the [Container::ready](/documentation/api/class-container/) virtual method.